armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-27-7.md

 ## Early Access features

-### Make the timeout value for DetermineRollbackCandidatesTask within the rollbackCluster stage be configurable via the Spinnaker UI/Portal

-Description to follow

 ### Pipelines as Code multi-branch enhancement

 Now you can configure Pipelines as Code to pull Dinghy files from multiple branches in the same repo.
 Cut out the tedious task of managing multiple repos; have a single repo for Spinnaker application pipelines.
 See [Multiple branches]({{< ref "continuous-deployment/armory-admin/dinghy-enable#multiple-branches" >}}) for how to enable and configure this feature.